-Battlefield 1 and Call of Duty: Infinite Warfare have been ruling the charts for several weeks now, and they've both managed to impress in equal measure.
+Battlefield 1 and Call of Duty: Infinite Warfare have dominated the sales charts, and they've both managed to impress in equal measure.
 Infinite Warfare offers a stellar campaign while Battlefield 1 dominates with its truly chaotic suite of multiplayer options.
-But, now the dust is settled, which shooter comes out on top?
-Read on to find out.
+But, now the dust is settled, which shooter is better?

 Battlefield 1 vs Call of Duty: Infinite Warfare